 There was a trucker in town this afternoon, at the laundromat after you left.
 He told me where he was going.
 I asked for a ride and he obliged.
 I can’t help the child.
 I can barely help myself.
 Please take care of Amelia and love her as your own.
 Nobody has to know where you got her from, you just say that she’s your girl.

 Little did Emmy know, but with that promise, she was going to be embarking on a life-changing mission.
-Emmy was going to need to summon a great deal of courage and strength to bring the two together again.
+Emmy was going to need to summon a great deal of courage and strength to bring the two together again and survive what was coming.
 All of their lives were going to change.
 Emmy looked down at the baby and whispered, I promise to find your mom.
 So the journey began.

 Leave a comment